-The Presidential Guards, Evzones guard the Tomb of the Unknown Soldier in front of the Hellenic Parliament 24/7.
+The Presidential Guards, Evzones, guard the Unknown Soldier's Tomb in front of the Hellenic Parliament 24/7.
 They stand proudly in perfect stillness, both motionless and expressionless, regardless of weather conditions; whether it’s a rainy winters night or the hottest summer day, you are guaranteed to catch them in action.

-Evzones are an elite unit of the Greek army and it is the highest honour for a Greek Guard to be selected as an Evzone.
+Evzones are an elite unit of the Greek army, and it is the highest honour for a Greek Guard to be selected as an Evzone.
 The guards are handpicked according to their height (they must be a minimum of 1.9 meters), in excellent physical condition, they must have stamina and are disciplined and proud to serve their beloved country.

-From Monday to Saturday, the Evzones dress in their khaki summer service uniform or in their black winter uniform, depending on the season.
+From Monday to Saturday, the Evzones dress in their khaki summer service uniform or their black winter uniform, depending on the season.

-Every Sunday at 11.00am there is a Grand Change.
-All the guards ceremoniously march from the barracks to the Tomb of the Unknown Soldier with a marching band.
-The police block the street off for the procession and also because this is the most popular time to see the Evzones.
+Every Sunday at 11.00 am there is a Grand Change.
+All the guards ceremoniously march from the barracks to the Unknown Soldier's Tomb with a marching band.
+The police block the street off for the procession and because this is the most popular time to see the Evzones.
 Crowds gather in front of the Parliament building at Syntagma Square to see the official change, so it is advised that if you want to see them at this time, you should stake out your position early.

 You haven’t had a complete Athenian experience unless you have stopped by at the Tomb of the Unknown Soldier and watched the Changing of the Guard, no matter what time of day.